1,000+ Opportunities

 If you feel that you might want to save the text you enter on the form, we suggest typing it into a separate text document, saving it, then copying and pasting into the PDF form.
 All information requests, pre-application letters, and application forms should be sent to:

-Based on current listing details, eligibility includes: Nonprofit organizations serving underprivileged youth in the Permian Basin and Northern New Mexico.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) nonprofit organizations serving underprivileged youth in the Permian Basin and Northern New Mexico.
+One application per organization per year.
+Confirm the full requirements in the official notice before applying.